In my 27-plus years as a columnist for the Times I've learned many things.

 At the final coordination meeting last week the U.S. WW II re-enactors who have been at several Salutes before cancelled, but the committee is working hard to get some WW II German re-enactors and a few wearing U.S. and North Vietnamese uniforms.

-Page 2 of 2 - The displays inside and outside will be there all day, so it is not mandatory that everyone be there at 9:30.
+The displays inside and outside will be there all day, so it is not mandatory that everyone be there at 9:30.
 A veterans panel of ten Vietnam vets will begin at 10:30 and run for an hour.
 Several panel members are from this area, so it would be interesting to be there for that.

 As I mentioned in VS column #1, there is a group of former South Vietnamese military personnel in the Kansas City area, and its members have all been invited to attend and wear their colorful camouflaged uniforms and berets.